-2.6 The National Planning Policy Framework was published in July 2023 replacing the earlier version (2021) as part of the Government's streamlining of the planning process.
+2.6 The National Planning Policy Framework was published in December 2024 replacing the earlier version (December 2023) as part of the Government's streamlining of the planning process.
+A further revision in February 2025 did not change the heritage chapter.